guitmz/after-dark/README.md

 [Snippets](#snippets) | Adjust layouts, add form components and more without repeating yourself.
 [Related Content](#related-content) | Display links to relevant content below blog posts automatically.
 [Table of Contents](#table-of-contents) | Create collapsable content summaries with deep link and smooth-scroll support.
+[Theme Color](#theme-color) | Tell supporting browsers and OSes how they should style the UI surrounding your content.
 [SVG Favicon](#svg-favicon) | So small you didn't even know it was there.
 [404 Page](#404-page) | Entertain users into staying when they experience linkrot on your site.